Laila-AitMoussa/E-Wallet_App/README.md

 # E-Wallet App

-Welcome to the E-Wallet App, your personal finance companion!
-This Flutter application helps you manage your finances effortlessly, providing features for budgeting, expense tracking, and financial insights.
+The E-Wallet App is a mobile application designed to give users a convenient way to manage their finances.
+With features for tracking expenses, setting budgets, and gaining insights into spending habits, this app aims to empower users to make informed financial decisions.

 <p align="center">
     <img src="E-wallet_App.gif" width="200" height="400" />